Sri Pratap College: History

 Annie Besant established the Hindu College, Srinagar, in 1905.

 Established in 1905 by Annie Besant for the then ruler of Jammu and Kashmir Shri Maharaja Pratap Singh.
 Before Indian independence, the college was affiliated with University of Punjab and post independence Banaras Hindu University gave affiliation to S.P. college until the University of Kashmir was founded in 1956.
 It was established in 1905, as an intermediate college by upgrading the famous Hindu High School, Srinagar.
 It was the personal effort of notable British Social Reformer and educationist, Annie Besant who directed the Central Hindu College Trust, Banaras(to which it was affiliated) to appoint, Mr M.U.
 Moore, a noted Irish Scholar as the first principal of the institution.
 Beginning with a modest roll of eight students and only six teachers on its staff, in a few years' time, the college rose to the degree level in Arts by 1911 when state government took it over and renamed it as Sri Pratap College after the name of the then ruler of the state Maharaja Pratap Singh.
 In 1912 the college was affiliated to the University of Punjab, Lahore with the state patronage available to it by virtue of which the growth of S.P College received a notable fillip.
 Ever since, the development of the college has been a steady process through the entire span of the 20th century.

-During the tenure of Prof. I.K Sharga (1911–1921) the science stream up to intermediate level was introduced in the college curriculum.
-The dynamic and ablest academics and administrators like Prof. M.U.
+During the tenure of Prof. I.K Sharga (1911–1921), the science stream up to intermediate level was introduced in the college curriculum.
+Prof. M.U.
 Moore, Prof. Vinamali Chakaravati, Prof. I.K.
 Sharga, Prof. Lawrence Mac Dermot, Prof. M.M.
-Ibrahim, Dr. M. D. Taseer, Prof. Jia Lal Kaul and Prof. Saif ud Din have served the college and contributed to the level that the hundreds of the college alumni rose to eminence in different fields of human activity in the state and outside, by occupying important positions.
+Ibrahim, Dr. M. D. Taseer, Prof. Jia Lal Kaul and Prof. Saif ud Din also served the college.
+College alumni later held positions in various fields within and outside the state.